kestral246/hud_compass/README.md

 HUD Compass [hud_compass]
 -------------------------

-A Minetest mod to optionally place a HUD compass in the bottom right corner of the screen.
+A Minetest mod to optionally place a HUD compass on the screen.

 By David G (kestral246)